BrenBronze/brenbronze-MC-Project-Issues/README.md

 Use the issues tab for both issues and suggestions

-Not all issues and suggestions will be seen quickly
+Issues and suggestions may take time to be seen

 [brenbronze's Modrinth](https://modrinth.com/user/brenbronz) (Recommended)